Remington Model 8: History

-Under an agreement between Remington and FN, the Model 8 would be sold in the US while the FN 1900 would be sold elsewhere.
-Despite having a larger market, the FN 1900 was sold predominantly to hunters in Western Europe and Canada.
-Because of the new and yet unproven nature of the autoloading rifle, the FN model never experienced the same level of sales as the Model 8.
-Cameron Woodall of The Great Model 8, a website dedicated to the rifle, postulates that this was likely due to the difficulty convincing European hunters to spend money on an expensive rifle that few people had ever seen before.
-Due to lackluster sales, only 4,913 Model 1900s were ever produced compared to the over 80,000 Model 8s produced.
+Under an agreement between Remington and FN, the Model 8 would be sold in the US while the FN 1900 were sold primarily in Canada and Western Europe.
+Only 4,913 Model 1900s were ever produced compared to the over 80,000 Model 8s produced.

 Design and features

 The Remington Model 8 rifle was the first commercially successful semiautomatic rifle offered for civilian sale in the United States.

 It is long recoil-operated and uses a rotating bolt head.
 After firing, the barrel and bolt, still locked together, move rearward inside the receiver and compress two recoil springs.
 Then the bolt is held back while the barrel is returned forward by one of the springs permitting extraction and ejection.
 Once the barrel is returned, the bolt is returned forward by the second spring; in so doing it picks up a fresh cartridge from the magazine and chambers it.
 The Remington Model 8 has a fixed 5-shot magazine and bolt hold-open device which engages after the magazine is empty.
 It is a take-down design, meaning that the barrel and receiver are easily separated with no tools, allowing for a smaller package for transport.